nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

   * Protect against Cross site scripting (XSS).
 For example by using a package like [xss] (https://www.npmjs.com/package/xss).
   * Protect against cross site forgery requests
-    * Use Anti-CSRF tokens.
-Note that [csurf](https://www.npmjs.com/package/csurf) is depercated and not recommended for use.
+ Use Anti-CSRF tokens.
+Note that [csurf](https://www.npmjs.com/package/csurf) is deprecated
+      and not recommended for use.

 **Avoid leaking info through errors**